kentaro/fluent-plugin-conditional_filter/README.md

 ### ConditionalFilterOutput

-fluent-plugin-conditional_filter provides a simple filter that filters out key/value pairs that don't match a condition.
+fluent-plugin-conditional_filter provides a simple filter that filters out key/value pairs that don't satisfy a given condition.

 ## Usage